-Welcome to Steve's Class
+Welcome to Physical Education

-|Welcome to the gym, I am excited to be a central part of your student's education during my 25th year at The Children's House.
+|Welcome to the gym, I am excited to be a central part of your student's education during my 26th year at The Children's House.
 Please reach out to me if you feel there is anything I could do to support your child more.
 I'd enjoy hearing from you.

 "The arts, sciences, humanities, physical education, languages and maths all have equal and central contributions to make to a student's education." ~Sir Ken Robinson